-It’s the rise of white hat publishing.
-The time of black hat self publishing is dwindling.
+It’s the rise of white hat self-publishing.
+The time of black hat self-publishing is dwindling.

 You can clearly see this if you’ve taken a few mainstream Kindle Publishing courses post the Golden Age era.

-Courses that once solely taught review swapping now have modules that include things such as email marketing and Facebook advertising.
+Courses that once solely taught review swapping now have modules that include email marketing and Facebook advertising.

 Ah yes, getting with the times…

 To give the O.G.
-(Stefan) his credit, he had email marketing content in his course from the start - before everyone ripped off his course.
+(Stefan) his credit, he had email marketing content in his course from the start – before some decided to make their own course.